tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/dynamics_types/multi_type.rst

  ..
 Warning::

-    When using multi-type propagator settings, the output variables, termination settings, and print interval defined through the ``propagation_setup.propagator.multi_type`` function are used.
+    When using multi-type propagator settings, the output variables, termination settings, and print interval defined through the ``propagation_setup.propagator.multitype`` function are used.
 Settings of the same kind are also stored in the constituent single-type propagator settings, but these are fully ignored when using multi-type settings

  .. note::